eddieblu/.github/profile/webServices/login/login.md

 });
 ```

+## Secure registration endpoint

+To complete the registration endpoint, we need to generate an authorization token and store it on the browser using an HTTP cookie.

 ### Generating authentication tokens

-We need to produce a random token that represents that the user has been authenticated and can make requests to protected endpoints.
-To generate a reasonable authentication token we use the `uuid` package.
+To generate a random authentication token we use the `uuid` NPM package.
 [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) stands for Universally Unique Identifier, and it does a really good job creating a hard to guess, random, unique ID.

 ```js
 const uuid = require('uuid');